 Lucky boys have fresh mango and vanilla ice cream for pudding.
 My supper is the remains of the stew, tenderstem broccoli and a baked potato.
 The stew remains are low on meat, high on mushrooms with plenty of gravy.
 It reminded me of my childhood stews when leftovers were better than the original portion as far as I was concerned; the thick, rich gravy, grainy with meaty scraps piled over a thick doorstep of very fresh crusty white bread.
 Finish unpacking the Ocado delivery: cooking salt and shallots and the wrong sort of vinegar for pickling onions plus some of the necessary for Christmas puddings.

 Prepare pickling liquid for my super-strong pickled onions ready for Christmas.
 For the second year running, I’ve failed to find pickling onions on sale at this time of year so it’s small shallots again.
 I can’t decide if they are more of a pain to peel than little onions, they certainly often have a natural breaking apart spot.
-I go into huge detail about making pickled onions in The Fish Store.
-I will though, add a recipe to Recipes in plenty of time to make them before Christmas.
+I go into huge detail about making Pickled Onions in The Fish Store.
+I always make them in plenty of time so they get a chance to mature for Christmas.

 Cheese on toast with grilled tomatoes for lunch and decide on a gratin for supper.
 I don’t want to go shopping again and all I have to go with leftover chicken is frozen petits pois.
 This is actually a very good combination, the sweet peas a good contrast of colour, flavour and texture with chunks of chicken in a Dijon flavoured, white wine sauce with slippery onion and a handful of chopped flat leaf parsley and mint at the end.
 There needs to be plenty of sauce so the gratin isn’t dry under its golden carapace of breadcrumbs and finely grated Gruyere (or Emmental; both make the best gratinee topping).
 Watched the third episode of Rick Stein’s Secret France (Tues BBC2 9pm) and it made me want to go everywhere he went and eat (almost) everything he enjoyed.
 His programmes are so much more than just about food but he makes it so accessible and reminds us of old favourites and lesser known regional specialities.
 Fantastic.